2-Nitrobenzaldehyde: Synthesis

 The nitration of benzaldehyde produces mostly 3-nitrobenzaldehyde.
 Partly for this reason, 2-nitrobenzaldehyde is prepared by indirect routes.
 The main routes to nitrobenzaldehyde begin with the nitration of styrene or cinnamic acid followed by the conversions of the resulting 2-nitrostyrene and 2-nitrocinnamic acids, respectively.
 Cinnamaldehyde can also be nitrated in high-yield to 2-nitrocinnamaldehyde.
 This compound is then oxidized to 2-nitrocinnamic acid, which is decarboxylated to the 2-nitrostyrene.
 The vinyl group can be oxidized in a number of different ways to yield 2-nitrobenzaldehyde.

 2-Nitrotoluene can be oxidized to yield 2-nitrobenzaldehyde.

 Alternatively, 2-nitrotoluene as formed above can be halogenated to a 2-nitrobenzyl halide followed by oxidation with DMSO and sodium bicarbonate to yield 2-nitrobenzaldehyde, which is subsequently purified with the creation of a bisulfite adduct.

 Uses

 2-Nitrobenzaldehyde is an intermediate in an early route to indigo, a water-insoluble dye commonly used to dye jeans and other fabrics.
-In the Baeyer–Drewson indigo synthesis, 2-nitrobenzaldehyde condenses with acetone in basic aqueous solution to yield indigo in a one-pot synthesis The method was abandoned in the early part of the 20th century, being replaced by routes from aniline.
+In the Baeyer–Drewsen indigo synthesis, 2-nitrobenzaldehyde condenses with acetone in basic aqueous solution to yield indigo in a one-pot synthesis The method was abandoned in the early part of the 20th century, being replaced by routes from aniline.